Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-\paragraph{Country-Level Geopolitical Relations} To capture a country's overall geopolitical stance, we aggregate bilateral geopolitical scores $S_{ij,t}$ into a country-level measure using a GDP-weighted average:
+\paragraph{Country-Level Geopolitical Alignment Index} To construct the country-level summary, we aggregate bilateral geopolitical alignment scores $S_{ij,t}$ into a country-level measure using a GDP-weighted aggregate:

-Here, $\text{GDP share}_{jt}$ denotes country $j$'s share of world nominal GDP.\footnote{Nominal GDP is measured in current U.S. dollars, sourced from the World Bank.} We interpret nominal GDP as a proxy for geopolitical influence, as it reflects both economic strength and military capacity.
-The resulting index $p_{it}$ serves as our primary measure of a country's geopolitical position in subsequent analyses of growth outcomes.
-Values of $p_{it}$ approaching $-1$ indicate strong global conflict, while values near $+1$ indicate strong alignment with the global order.
+Here, $\text{GDP share}_{jt}$ denotes country $j$'s share of world nominal GDP in current U.S. dollars.\footnote{Since the 24 major nations account for 83--90 percent of world GDP over the sample period, the weights approximately but do not exactly sum to one.
+The identifying variation in $p_{ct}$ comes from changes in bilateral scores $S_{cj,t}$ rather than from movements in GDP shares.
+Figure~\ref{fig:robustness_checks_main}(b) in Appendix~\ref{app_b:add_baseline} confirms that replacing time-varying weights with fixed average or regime-fixed GDP shares yields nearly identical impulse responses.} We interpret nominal GDP as a proxy for geopolitical influence, as it reflects both economic strength and military capacity.
+The resulting index $p_{ct}$ serves as our primary measure of a country's geopolitical alignment in subsequent analyses of growth outcomes.
+Higher values of $p_{ct}$ indicate stronger alignment with major nations; lower values indicate more conflictual relations.